shivannis/xandr-docs-public/xandr-docs/articles/monetize/native-inventory-seller-specifications.md

 | **Teaser Text Guidelines** | - No special characters in your text<br> - No exclamation marks |
 | **Image Guidelines** | - No purely text-based graphics<br> - No plain text as image<br> - No frame around your image<br> - No pure logo as image<br> - No important image component in the margin, as image can be scaled on smaller screens.
 Position important parts centrally.<br> - Image has to be static, not animated = GIF/JPEG 40KB maximum. |

+> [!NOTE]
-For further information and examples, visit [Native Teaser (Multi Screen)](https://www.united-internet-media.de/en/products-and-solutions/nativeadvertising/native-teaser/).
+> For further information and examples, visit [Native Teaser (Multi Screen)](https://www.united-internet-media.de/en/products-and-solutions/nativeadvertising/native-teaser/).